 A new study reveals the surprisingly convergent evolution in the inner ear of mammals.
 An international research team led by Nicole Grunstra from the University of Vienna and Anne Le Maître from the ...

-If we look across the whole of the mammal branch of the tree of life, we find there are many groups of mammals that have ...
+If we look across the whole of the mammal branch of the tree of life, we find there are many groups of mammals that have evolved testicles of all different sizes.
+In almost all these separate cases, ...

 Researchers identified the proteins of a CO2-fixing organelle, namely, 'pyrenoid,' in the marine algal group Chlorarachniophyta and revealed various pyrenoid-associated proteins among algal groups, ...